mdolidon/endlines/README.md

 ### Note about Unicode ###
 UTF-8 is supported, but UCS-2 and UTF-16/32 are not.
-Such encoded files will be mistaken for binaries, and if the conversion is forced with `-b`, codepoints starting with 0x10 or 0x13 will be mistaken for new-line characters.
+Such encoded files will be mistaken for binaries, and if the conversion is forced with `-b`, codepoints containing 0x10 or 0x13 bytes will be mistaken for new-line characters.

 Install
 -------